Understanding Neuromarketing: How science is shaping consumer behaviour | Pulse Nigeria

 Neuromarketing in SEO

-Neuromarketing also plays a role in Search Engine Optimisation (SEO).
+Neuromarketing also plays a role in Search Engine Optimization (SEO).
 It helps marketers understand how users interact with search results and websites.

 Neuromarketing in Paid Ads